 Our office offers our patients the option of Intravenous (I.V.)
 Sedation or Intravenous (I.V.)
 General Anesthesia.
 Both I.V.
 Sedation and I.V.
 General Anesthesia help you to be comfortable and calm when undergoing a surgical procedure and are designed to better enable you to experience your oral surgical procedure in a state that makes you either very relaxed or asleep; it will enable you to tolerate as well as not remember (general anesthesia) those procedures that may be very uncomfortable for you and help alleviate the anxiety associated with your treatment.

-If you choose the option of I.V. sedation or I.V. general anesthesia, it will be administered and monitored by Dr. Yamada and his surgical team therefore eliminating the costly expense of having your treatment carried out in an operating room or same day surgical facility.
+If you choose the option of I.V. sedation or I.V. general anesthesia, it will be administered and monitored by Drs.
+Yamada and Zeidan and the surgical team therefore eliminating the costly expense of having your treatment carried out in an operating room or same day surgical facility.

 Should you choose to have one of our board certified medical anesthesiologists perform your general anesthesia, you have the option to fall asleep without needing an I.V. (which is called a mask induction) and it will require the use of a breathing tube to administer the anesthetic gas (intubation).
 Using an anesthesiologist requires more coordination in scheduling, so more advanced notice will be necessary for this option.